Legality of cannabis by U.S. jurisdiction

 Timeline of Gallup polls in US on legalizing marijuana.

-In the United States, cannabis is legal in 40 of 50 states for medical use and 24 states for recreational use.
-At the federal level, cannabis is classified as a Schedule I drug under the Controlled Substances Act, determined to have a high potential for abuse and no accepted medical use, prohibiting its use for any purpose.
-Despite this prohibition, federal law is generally not enforced against the possession, cultivation, or intrastate distribution of cannabis in states where such activity has been legalized.
-Beginning in 2024, the Drug Enforcement Administration has initiated a review to potentially move cannabis to the less-restrictive Schedule III.
+In the United States, cannabis is legal in 41 of 50 states for medical use and 24 states for recreational use.
+At the federal level, cannabis is generally classified as a Schedule I drug under the Controlled Substances Act, determined to have a high potential for abuse.
+However, licensed medical cannabis is classified as Schedule III, reflecting its medical use and lower abuse potential, while unlicensed cannabis products remain Schedule I substances.
+Despite these prohibitions, federal law is generally not enforced against the possession, cultivation, or intrastate distribution of cannabis in states where such activity is legal under state law.
+During the 117th United States Congress, a bill to decriminalize marijuana in federal law passed the House of Representatives but failed in the Senate.
+In April, 2024, during the Biden administration, the Department of Justice initiated a process to reschedule cannabis to the less-restrictive Schedule III.
+Executive Order 14370, issued December 18, 2025 during the second Trump administration, expedited the process of rescheduling.

-The medical use of cannabis is legal with a medical recommendation in 40 states, four out of five permanently inhabited U.S. territories, (Note: Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands) and the federal District of Columbia (D.C.).
-Ten other states have laws that limit the psychoactive compound tetrahydrocannabinol (THC), for the purpose of allowing access to products rich in cannabidiol (CBD), a non-intoxicating component of cannabis.
+The medical use of cannabis is legal with a medical recommendation in 41 states, four out of five permanently inhabited U.S. territories, (Note: Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands) and the federal District of Columbia (D.C.).
+Eight other states have laws that limit the psychoactive compound tetrahydrocannabinol (THC) concentration, for the purpose of allowing access to products rich in cannabidiol (CBD), a non-intoxicating component of cannabis.
 The Rohrabacher–Farr amendment, first passed in 2014, prohibits federal prosecution of individuals complying with state medical cannabis laws.